emilsvennesson/shed/documents/meetings/meeting_09_06.md

 ## Discussion items

 * Should we create a group agreement in text form in order to handle problems arising within the group?
 * What will the basic functionality be?
-We need to get this clear in order to start designing the UI
+We need to get this clear in order to start designing the UI (features)
   * -> We need to create user stories for the project
 * What strategy should we use for developing this?
 Pair programming?